 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
 SFAS 157 defines fair value, establishes a framework for measuring fair value in GAAP, and expands disclosures about fair value measurements.
 SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
 We will be required to adopt SFAS 157 in the first quarter of 2008.
-Our management is currently evaluating the requirements of SFAS 157 and has not yet determined the impact on our consolidated financial statements.
+We believe that the adoption of SFAS 157 will not have a material effect on our consolidated financial statements.